 Bust size minus rib-cage size 10” equals cup size F

-Band checkbox: Too loose: Band lifts when you lift your arms overhead, or back of the band is not level with the undeerside of your breasts.
+Too loose: Band lifts when you lift your arms overhead, or back of the band is not level with the underside of your breasts.

-Underwire checkbox Incorrect shape: Underwire sits on your breast, under your armpit, or in the center of your chest, or the bra just feels uncomfortable.
+Incorrect shape: Underwire sits on your breast, under your armpit, or in the center of your chest; or the bra just feels uncomfortable.

-Straps checkbox: Too loose: Straps slide off your sholder with no ability to adjust the length.
+Too loose: Straps slide off your shoulders with no ability to adjust the length.